oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/speculated_iterations/README.md

 Locate `report.html` in the `speculated_iterations_report.prj/reports/` directory.

 In the "Loop Analysis" section of the report, check the II of the loop in each kernel version.
 Use the kernel with 0 speculated iteration as a base version, check its loop II as a hint for the ideal number for speculated iterations.
-The information shown below is from compiling on the Intel® PAC with Intel Arria® 10 GX FPGA.
+The information shown below is from compiling on Agilex7.

-- When the number of `speculated iterations` is set to 0, loop II is 27.
+- When the number of `speculated iterations` is set to 0, loop II is 39.
-- Setting the `speculated iterations` to 27 yielded an II of 1.
+- Setting the `speculated iterations` to 50 yielded an II of 1.
-- Setting the `speculated iterations` to an intermediate value of 10 results in an II of 3.
+- Setting the `speculated iterations` to an intermediate value of 10 results in an II of 4.

-These results make sense when you recall that the loop exit computation has a latency of 27 cycles (suggested by looking at loop II with 0 speculation).
-With no speculation, a new iteration can only be launched every 27 cycles.
-Increasing the speculation to 27 enables a new iteration to launch every cycle.
-Reducing the speculation to 10 results in an II of 3 because 10 speculated iterations multiplied by 3 cycles between iterations leave 30 cycles in which to compute the exit condition, sufficient to cover the 27-cycle exit condition.
+These results make sense when you recall that the loop exit computation has a latency of 39 cycles (suggested by looking at loop II with 0 speculation).
+With no speculation, a new iteration can only be launched every 39 cycles.
+Increasing the speculation to 50 enables a new iteration to launch every cycle.
+Reducing the speculation to 10 results in an II of 4 because 10 speculated iterations multiplied by 4 cycles between iterations leave 40 cycles in which to compute the exit condition, sufficient to cover the 39-cycle exit condition.

 ## Run the `Speculated Iterations` Sample